Simplicity, Complexity, Unexpectedness, Cognition, Probability, Information

 - for people interested in science (like myself)

-- if we search only among possible events, as when looking for news
+- if we search only among possible events, as when looking for the news of the day

 - if the notion of eclipse is already in the context